psa/hn.otoh.org/content/visa/index.md

 Overstay
 --------

+If you have to pay a fine, make sure that you leave enough time to visit the bank after getting the penalty notice from immigration.
+The bank will give you a receipt which you can take back to immigration certifying payment.
+Note that banks are frequently requiring close toed shoes, so keep that in mind when deciding on what you will wear to travel.

-Here is the 2020 costs of overstaying a visa.
+Below is the 2020 costs of overstaying a visa.
 They are based on minimum wage (HNL 9,196.54) and each month is an extra 10% of minimum wage (HNL 919.654)

 | Time      | Total Cost In HNL | Approximate Cost in USD |